NewGenApps

 Orchestrating Multi-Agent AI Systems in Production

 The hard problem in agentic AI is not making one agent clever.
 It is making a collection of AI agents do useful work, repeatedly, on real data, under load, without quietly producing a confident wrong answer.
-A demo proves an agent can perform a task once; production asks whether a multi-agent system performs it the thousandth time, when an upstream source is stale, a model is having an off day, and a step half-finishes.
-This piece sets out the engineering discipline that closes that gap — a discipline we forged operating a production, AI-orchestrated system at the hard end of reliability, where being wrong is expensive and immediate, and then generalized for client delivery.
+This piece sets out the engineering discipline that closes that gap — a discipline drawn from operating a production AI system at the hard end of reliability, where a wrong answer is expensive and immediate, then generalized for client delivery.
+It is the same method behind every engagement, described in how we work.

 The instinct, when you first wire an LLM to tools, is to give a single agent the whole job.
 One long prompt, a fistful of tools, an open-ended instruction: read the data, decide what matters, act, and report back.
 It works in the demo.
 It works for the next dozen runs.
 Then it starts to drift in ways that are hard to see.